debasish-dutta/debasish-dutta/README.md

 - 🔭 I’m currently working on Data Science
-- ⚡ I'm skilled and competent in Machine Learning.
+- ⚡ I'm skilled and competent in Data analytics and Machine Learning.
 - 🌱 I’m currently learning Deep Learning.
 - 🥅 2020 Goals: Contribute more to Open Source projects
 <!---- 👯 I’m looking to collaborate on ...